-The bezels are a little larger than we would like, however considering this is a 4K display the extra space makes sense.
+The bezels are a little larger than we would like, however considering this is an ultra HD 4K display the extra space makes sense.

 On the back we found one HDMI 2.0 port, two HDMI 1.4, and one DisplayPort 1.2 alongside 2 USB 3.0 ports and a 3.5mm headphone passthrough in case the included 2W speakers aren’t enough to satisfy your daily listening needs (hint: they won’t).

 Although it’s not directly tied to the software, I’d have to say that far and away one of my favorite features of the MG28UQ monitor was a small, 5-way joystick pinned to the back of the screen that can be used to navigate through the on-screen menus.
 Instead of overlapping different commands on the same button (we’re looking at you, Acer Predator X34), the joystick allows you to freely navigate through the menus the same way you would with the thumbstick on a controller.

 This makes it an absolute joy to go in and change the brightness or switch game profiles on the fly, and removes the confusing, tedious process of getting your settings tuned just right in a pinch.

 Speaking of which, the number of available settings and features inside the menus of the MG28UQ are extensive.
 Everything from an FPS counter to an in-game timer allows you to hone your gaming down to a science, as well as helpful additions like GameVisual color temperature presets for tuning to individual game genres such as RTS/RPG, FPS, and racing.
 Last, there are an extensive set of software adjustments that can help reduce eye strain during marathon gaming sessions, including blue light reduction and flicker-free technology.